-For many years, Bornholm has been a front runner in Denmark regarding green solutions.
-Professionals from all over the world travel to the green island in the middle of the Baltic Sea to see and hear about the → Bright Green Island strategy, which among other things, consists of testing small versions of prototypes of smart and sustainable energy solutions.
+For many years, Bornholm has been a front-runner in Denmark regarding green solutions.
+Professionals from all over the world travel to the green island in the middle of the Baltic Sea to see and hear about the → Bright Green Island strategy, which, among other things, consists of testing small versions of prototypes of smart and sustainable energy solutions.
 One of the newest actions was by the local waste incineration plant BOFA – they announced that → all waste on the island is going to be recycled within a few years.

 Buying ecological and local foods is also sustainable.
 Inspired by the new Nordic Food Culture, several restaurants and eateries on Bornholm only serve local and ecological ingredients and food from producers on the island – where quality is equal with nature, animal welfare and climate awareness.